Inspired by a few of my close friends and acquaintances. Thank you Amanda for letting me borrow your name.

 This was our last week hanging out together.

-The sake was shitty but heck it worked like a charm as he began telling me his plans without much of a prompt.
+The sake was shitty but heck it worked like a charm as he began telling me his plans without much prompting.

 “Mum’s shitty at me for bailing from the job and all that…”, he stabbed the teriyaki chicken roll with his chopsticks showing his obvious inexperience with the ancient tool.

-He’d always been good with money and saving.
+He’d always been good with money and saving, perhaps accounting was a better fit for him after all.

 A smile cracked the cool demeanour.

-“I’ve signed up to go into real estate though.”
-He gazed over as if to jerk a reaction from me.
+“I’ve signed up to go into real estate though…” He gazed over to see if he’d jerked a reaction from me.

-“A six month course through the Kaplan Institute.
+“…Six month course online.
 I’m going to get into real estate bro; make a killing; buy mom a house; then come up here and retire.”

-“I still like it up here, but it’s too small… and she’s still here…”, tapping his right temple.
+“I still like it up here.
+But it’s too small…and she’s still here…”, lifting a chop stick to tap on his right temple.

 “I know.
 As long as mom’s here, I’ll come back.
 But Melbourne man…”

-Just like the boomerang, they will all come back.
+Just like the boomerang, they all will come back….eventually.